danburkert/honeycomb/README.md

     cd $MYSQL_HOME/mysql-test/cloud-test/t
     vi disabled.def
     Add text after the ":" for the test you want disabled.
 (The chosen text is unimportant.)

+How to connect to TeamCity:

+    cd $HONEYCOMB_HOME/bin
+    ./teamcity-tunnel.sh <nic-hadoop-admin username>

+Go to localhost:8111 to see the CI server.